ludwigdn/secret-santa/README.md

 # Secret Santa

 Oganize a Secret Santa easily among your friends or family.

+### Install .NET 5

+Install on your dedicated platform: https://dotnet.microsoft.com/download

+### Fill out the configuration file

 Just fill a file with each person's name and email, and you're good to go (Please leave {0} in the body where to insert the receiver of the present):

 ```
 {